 The significance of this initiative was acknowledged with the award of the AHRC Student-led Initiatives Grant under the auspices of the Beyond Text Programme (2010-2011).
 This grant allowed us to establish a dedicated website as a means of extending the group’s activities by opening the discussion to a wider community of researchers, specialists and members of the public.
-A selection of papers published online is available in the Work in Progress section of this website.

 Ph: The Photography Research Network was established and developed by Ben Burbridge and Olga Smith.
 It is now directed by Andreia Alves de Oliveira, Alexandra Tommasini, Lauren Winsor, Annalisa Sonzogni, and Gil Pasternak

 2016-2017 Andreia Alves de Oliveira, Alexandra Tommasini, Lauren Winsor, Liz Johnston Drew, and Gil Pasternak

 2013-2016 Annebella Pollen, Juliet Baillie, and Gil Pasternak